cyberbotics/webots/docs/guide/web-simulation.md

 If you have installed Webots with the `.deb` or the `.snap` package, you should:
  - Copy the [server]({{ url.github_tree }}/resources/web/server) folder in a place where you have read/write rights, so that the server can be launched without administrator privileges.
- - Open the `default.json file` located in `server/config/simulation/` with you ide/text editor and add the following line between the `{}`: "webotsHome": "/usr/local/webots".
-This line is used to tell the server where Webots is located
+ - Open the `default.json` file located in `server/config/simulation/` with your IDE or text editor and add the following line between the `{}`: ``"webotsHome": "/usr/local/webots"``.
+This line is used to tell the server where Webots is located.

 The session server keeps a track of the available simulation servers and assigns a connection to the most suitable simulation server (similar to a load balancer).
 A task of the simulation server is to start a Webots instance with the correct world.